Skyfighter64/ALUP/Templates/README_Template_slave_device.md

 :warning: You may need additional components like an external power supply depending on your used hardware.

 ## Installation

 ### DISCLAIMER

-[add installation disclaimer here if needed]
+[add installation disclaimer, disclaimer for working with external psu's, etc. here if needed]

 1. [How ]